 The Peace River Water Treatment Facility is located at approximately River Kilometer 29.8.
 To date, the most upstream occurrence of the 0 psu isohaline sampling location has been just over a quarter mile upstream of the point where Horse Creek joins the Peace River (during June 2000).
-(This upstream location also represents the practical upper end of the HBMP monitoring transect, since during low flows the number of limestone outcroppings effectively prevents further upstream monitoring by boat.)
-Table 3.2 lists the figures showing the isohaline locations during 2015 and the period 1983-2015.
+(This upstream location also represents the practical upper end of the HBMP monitoring transect, since during low flows a number of existing limestone outcroppings effectively prevents further upstream monitoring by boat.)
 The most downstream occurrence of the 20 psu isohaline sampling location has been in the Gulf of Mexico just off Boca Grande (September 1988) (see Figure 3.1).